 Oakland Healthcare Injury Compensation Lawyers

-Statistically speaking, hospitals are one of the most hazardous places to work.
+Statistically speaking, hospitals are some of the most hazardous places to work.
 According to the Occupational Health and Safety Administration (OSHA), the injury and illness rate for health care professionals is double that of private industry as a whole.

 Doctors, nurses, paramedics, and other medical workers are exposed to various diseases and hazards in the workplace, putting them at risk of contracting a debilitating disease or suffering an injury in the course of their occupation.
 If you are a medical professional who has suffered an on-the-job injury, you may be entitled to receive compensation with the help of an Oakland workers’ compensation attorney from Pacific Workers', The Lawyers for Injured Workers.